Forget Bitcoin: Inside the insane world of altcoin cryptocurrency trading

 But despite the community's enthusiasm, there's a small problem.
 Right now cryptocurrencies don't really do anything.

-Investing in a stock means ascertaining its true value -- based on factors like competition, risks and, above all, profit generation -- and then putting money in ones that are undervalued.
-Once the market realizes the true value of that stock, you make profit.
+Investing in a stock means ascertaining its value -- based on factors like competition, risks and, above all, profit generation -- and then putting money into ones that are undervalued.
+If other investors follow you, the stock rises, giving you an opportunity to take profit.

-Speculation is naturally part of this: People invest in Netflix, for instance, even though the company has yet to make a profit.
-However, cryptocurrency takes speculation into the stratosphere.
+Speculation is naturally part of this: The Dot-com Bubble was all about pouring money into "pre-profit" companies in the hopes they'd make money someday.
+Cryptocurrency, however, takes speculation into the stratosphere.
 For the most part, cryptocurrency is pure speculation.
 People are investing in technology that produces nothing, and has no practical application.
 As I write this, a coin called Meme is selling for $517.
 That's a little over four times the price of an Apple share.
 Doge, a coin marketed after the internet slang for "dog," doubled in value earlier this month after a pornstar tweeted about it.
 After the price settled, it then rocketed once more when Reddit wanted to make it the GameStop of cryptocurrency.

-This disconnect between value and purpose has made many experts understandably skeptical.
+This disconnect between price and purpose has made many experts understandably skeptical.

 David Gerard is one such skeptic.
 He became interested in Bitcoin in 2013, when it first hit $1,000, and has since written two books on cryptocurrency.
 His most recent focuses on Libra, Facebook's ill-fated attempt at digital currency.